calliecameron/distributor/README.md

 Distributor
 ===========

-Run a command on many machines at once, over SSH
+Run a command on many machines at once, over SSH.

 From the command line: